Important Information During Distance Learning

 Schools for Advanced Studies (SAS)

-The on-time Choices application process for the 2021-2022 school year will begin on October 1, 2020 and close on November 13, 2020 at 5:00 p.m.
+The on-time Choices application process for the 2021-2022 school year opened on October 1, 2020 and closed on November 20, 2020 at 5:00 p.m.
+The late application period for the current year (2020-2021) has reopened for mid-year enrollment; this process will close on January 22, 2021.
+The late application period for next school year (2021-2022) will open on February 1, 2021.
 The SAS application process is open to applicants who reside within L.A.
 Unified boundaries but outside the attendance boundaries of a designated SAS site.
 (A Choices/SAS application is NOT required for students who reside within school boundaries; contact the school directly for enrollment procedures.)
-To apply to an SAS site for the 2021-2022 school year, a parent/guardian must complete the Choices application online at GoTo.LAUSD.net or with a paper application available at every Local District, Community of Schools and Parent Community Services office.
-It is the responsibility of the parent/guardian of private school, independent charter and non-L.A.
-Unified applicants to verify that the student's current school of attendance has submitted the Verification of Eligibility (SAS Kindergarten) or Verification of Eligibility (Grades 1-12) form by November 13, 2020 at 5:00 p.m.
+To apply to an SAS site, a parent/guardian must complete the Choices application online at GoTo.LAUSD.net or with a paper application available at every Local District, Community of Schools and Parent Community Services office.
+Verification of eligibility is required for participation.
+Verification for late applications will be processed at the SAS site.
 Please visit eChoices.LAUSD.net for more information and to obtain relevant forms, if applicable.
-Applicants to SAS kindergarten who are not enrolled in preschool or transitional kindergarten (TK) must follow directions outlined on the Gifted/Talented Programs SAS webpage https://achieve.lausd.net/Page/2024 by November 13, 2020 at 5:00 p.m.
+Applicants to SAS kindergarten who are not enrolled in preschool or transitional kindergarten (TK) must follow directions outlined on the Gifted/Talented Programs SAS webpage https://achieve.lausd.net/Page/2024.

 For Choices support, please contact Unified Enrollment at (213) 241-4177 or firstname.lastname@example.org.
 You may also visit apply.LAUSD.net and select "Need Help?" for additional contact information, user guides and video tutorials.